melbrng/TrackApp/README.md

-# TrackApp

-#Track App V1
+#Track App
-User creates tracks - points of interest in geographical areas accompanied by photo(s)
+##V1
+App that allows Users to creates Tracks and Footprints detailing interesting geographical areas travelled.

+Frameworks

+MapKit
+CoreLocation
+Firebase

 ##User Stories
 ###As a user I would like to